docker-archive/dcus-hol-2016/open-source/README.md

 ```

-3. Deploy our `foodtruck-web` image as a container on the `foodnet` network.
+3. Use `docker run` to deploy our `foodtruck-web` image as a container on the `foodnet` network.
 We will expose port 80 externally which is where our application can be accessed from the outside.

+> **Note**: Be sure to use your Docker ID, not *markchurch* when entering the command belwo

 ```
 $ docker run -d --name web -p 80:5000 --net foodnet markchurch/foodtruck-web